Year of graduation: 2012

 Employer: Hitachi Solutions Europe

-Job title: Lead Technical Consultant (Data and Analytics)
+Job title: Technical Solution Architect (Data and Analytics)

 “Plymouth was a good choice because of the reputation of the University and the specific nature of the course combined with the ability of doing a placement year.
 My favourite memory of studying at Plymouth is how it started to kindle my knowledge and interest in databases and how information is handled and flows through a business.”